nairjayesh/nairjayesh.github.io/_posts/2023-11-20-What-is-science.md

 ---

 Note: This is a talk by Richard Feynmann, reproduced here so I could read it again, and preserve it from getting lost in the jungle of the internet archives.

-###  What is Science?

      Presented at the fifteenth annual meeting of the National Science
      Teachers Association, 1966 in New York City, and reprinted from The